tinuwalther/PSXiDiag/README.md

 ## HTML Class Diagram

-Build a simple Class Diagram from an object of VMware ESXiHosts as HTML-File.
+Build a simple Class Diagram from an object-array of VMware ESXiHosts as HTML-File.

 ![HTML-PsMwaDiagram](./img/PsMwaDiagram-html.png)